Murtaza01/obsidian-vault/homework/poetry/poetry_exam2.md

 **Q/ Give one common image of the 16th with an example**\?

-Life as a sea journey\.
+1. Life as a sea journey\.

-Edmund Spenser Sonnet 34\.

-In this sonnet Edmund uses the sea images he uses simile to compare life to a sea himself to a ship and his beloved to a star , the star that guide the ship, he uses storm to symbolize the trouble between him and his beloved.

-He hopes that one day the storm will end and he will see the star (his beloved).
+Sonnet 34 by Edmund Spenser\.

+2. Life as a stage\.

+Sonnet 54 by Edmund Spenser\.

+3. Nature\.

+Spring By Henry Howard\.

 ## Sonnet 54 By Edmund Spenser